felixkpt/matchoracle-be/README.md

 - **Active Competitions Count**: A higher number of active competitions can affect how frequently tasks are executed.
 - **Data Source Frequency**: Different data sources may have varying refresh rates, which can adjust scheduling.
 - **Database Size**: A larger dataset may result in longer processing times and thus require adjusted intervals.
-- **Application Performance**: The system is designed to optimize performance while avoiding overload by adjusting intervals based on load and resource availability.
+- **Application Performance**: The system is designed to optimize performance while avoiding overload by adjusting intervals based on load & resource availability.

 ---